 In 2001 Royal Caribbean’s introduced their “Alaska cruise tours” with the glass-domed trains traveling to the most scenic Alaskan and Canadian destinations in this region.
 2003 was the year when the first ever rock-climbing walls were installed on RCCL ships.
 2005 was the year when RCI did the Enchantment cruise ship refurbishment – again cutting her in half and adding a massive 74-ft long (23 m) mid section.
 2009 and 2010 were the years for the introduction of the largest passenger ships ever – the Oasis and Allure cruise ships.
 In 2013 RCCL announced the names of their Quantum-class ships – Quantum and Anthem, and thy made an order for a third vessel from the Quantum-class (to be launched in mid 2016).

-List of Royal Caribbean cruise destinations
+Royal Caribbean cruise destinations

 The current Royal Caribbean cruise program offers visiting of more than 280 different destinations around the world.
 Their list (besides all the “famous-popular” por destinations) features Alaska, Canada New England, Europe (UK, Mediterranean, Baltic, Iceland), Asia, Australia New Zealand, Caribbean (also Bahamas and Bermuda), Hawaii, Mexico Riviera, South America.